PaoloMazzon/Astro/README.md

 audio subsystem as well as lack of any sort of file I/O. See the TODO section for an overview on what is yet to come.

- + Easy-to-use API and simple language: [Wren](https://github.com/wren-lang/wren)
+ + Intuitive API that utilizes [Wren](https://github.com/wren-lang/wren) as its language
- + Load and draw textures, sprites, bitmap fonts, and surfaces
+ + Manual and automatic resource management
  + Fast and flexible cameras
- + Incredibly simple level management
+ + Simple level management

 TODO
 ====